 Table of Contents

 Introduction Part 1: The Public Service Media Concept – Western Europe and Post-Communist Countries 1.
-Public Service Media – Public Broadcasts – Definitions 2.
+Public Service Media – Public Broadcasts – definitions 2.
 PSM Model in Post-Communist Countries Part 2: Public Television Journalists in Poland 3.
 Public Television in Poland 4.
 Journalists of Polish Television 5.
 Conclusion 6.
 The List of Respondents 7.
-References
+References 8.
+Index

 Agnieszka Węglińska is an associate professor in the Department of Journalism and Communication, the Faculty of Applied Studies at the University of Lower Silesia, Poland.
 Her research concentrates on public service media and transformation of media systems in Europe.